puppetlabs/puppetlabs-mount_core/REFERENCE.md

 namevar

 The mount path for the mount.
+On Linux systems it can contain whitespace.

 ##### `remounts`